hastexo/hastexo-xblock/README.md

 * `terminal_font_size`: The size of the font to use in terminal, in points.
   (Default: `10`)

+* `instructions_layout`: Configuration for instructions layout.
+It's possible to set the position for instructions to be 'above', 'below', 'left' or 'right' from the terminal window.
+(Default: `above`)

 * `launch_timeout`: How long to wait for a stack to be launched, in seconds.
   (Default: `900`)